 Current and Previous Design PR Clients

 This new direct-to-consumer sustainable sofa brand, Sabai was founded by two young women who in their own words “who aim to be the Impossible Burger of furniture!”
-Sabai is a brand new, less than a year old woman-owned startup that creates affordable, sustainable pieces without sacrificing design or comfort.
+Sabai is a woman-owned startup that creates affordable, sustainable pieces without sacrificing design or comfort.
 Their first introduction, the Essential Collection, includes the Essential Sofa and the Essential Sectional.
 Their most notable fabric is their recycled velvet made from 100% recycled water bottles.
 The brand has values that need to be in the design world: Sabai works with local, family run manufacturers right here in the US.
 They regularly reiterate on their design to make it better and better for the environment.
 They constantly listen to customers and actually makes changes to their product to make it better.

 Holger Graf and Daniel Lantz founded home accessories and bag brand Graf Lantzin Los Angeles in 2009.
 Prior to founding Graf Lantz, Holger Graf earned his PhD in structural engineering from his studies in Germany, while Daniel Lantz let fate lead him to grow deep roots in the shokunin world of Japan.
 German precision, Japanese perspective and California soul influence their collections.